 Open Science Grid (OSG)

 The OSG is a US-based, NSF-supported multi-disciplinary partnership to federate local, regional, community, and national cyberinfrastructures to meet high throughput computing needs for researchers.
-SBGrid operates an OSG Virtual Organization and utilizes OSG opportunistic resources to support WSMR and DEN workflows.
+SBGrid operates an OSG Virtual Organization.